-Following a stroke, Mrs. F. was admitted to the skilled nursing facility in stable condition for rehabilitation therapy on 10/06/11 under Part A skilled nursing facility coverage.
-She had slurred speech, difficulty swallowing, severe weakness in both her right upper and lower extremities, and a Stage III pressure ulcer on her left lateral malleolus.
+Following a stroke, Mrs. F. was admitted to the skilled nursing facility in stable condition for rehabilitation therapy on 10/06/19 under Part A skilled nursing facility coverage.
+She had slurred speech, difficulty swallowing, severe weakness in both her right upper and lower extremities, and a Stage 3 pressure ulcer on her left lateral malleolus.
 She was referred to SLP, OT, and PT with the long-term goal of returning home with her daughter and son-in-law.
-Her initial SLP evaluation was performed on 10/06/11, the PT initial evaluation on 10/07/11, and the OT initial evaluation on 10/09/11.
+Her initial SLP evaluation was performed on 10/06/19, the PT initial evaluation on 10/07/19, and the OT initial evaluation on 10/09/19.
 She was also referred to recreational therapy and respiratory therapy.
-The interdisciplinary team determined that 10/19/11 was an appropriate ARD for her Medicare-required 14-day MDS.
+The interdisciplinary team determined that 10/13/19 was an appropriate ARD for her 5-Day assessment.
 During the look-back period she received the following:

-- Speech-language pathology services that were provided over the 7-day look-back period.
-Individual dysphagia treatments; Monday-Friday for 30 minute sessions each day. - Cognitive training; Monday and Thursday for 35 minute concurrent therapy sessions and Tuesday, Wednesday and Friday 25 minute group sessions. - Individual speech techniques; Tuesday and Thursday for 20-minute sessions each day.
+Speech-language pathology services that were provided over the 7-day look-back period:

+- Individual dysphagia treatments; Monday-Friday for 30 minute sessions each day. - Cognitive training; Monday and Thursday for 35 minute concurrent therapy sessions and Tuesday, Wednesday and Friday 25 minute group sessions. - Individual speech techniques; Tuesday and Thursday for 20-minute sessions each day.
 Coding:

-O0400A1 would be coded 190; O0400A2 would be coded 70; O0400A3 would be coded 75; O0400A4 would be coded 5; O0400A5 would be coded 10062011; and O0400A6 would be coded with dashes.
+O0400A1 would be coded 190; O0400A2 would be coded 70; O0400A3 would be coded 75; O0400A4 would be coded 5; O0400A5 would be coded 10062019; and O0400A6 would be coded with dashes.